PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_TASK_NAME_SIZE - Specifies that maximum size of a task name to save in the TCB.
 Useful if scheduler instrumentation is selected.
 Set to zero to disable.
+    CONFIG_SCHED_HAVE_PARENT - Remember the ID of the parent thread when a new child thread is created.
+This support enables a few minor features (such as SIGCHLD) and slightly increases the size of the Task Control Block (TCB) of every task to hold the ID of the parent thread.
+Default: disabled.
     CONFIG_START_YEAR, CONFIG_START_MONTH, CONFIG_START_DAY -
       Used to initialize the internal time logic.
     CONFIG_GREGORIAN_TIME - Enables Gregorian time conversions.